 Onions, Garlic, Chives and Leeks

-Members of the allium family of plants, including onions, garlic, chives and leeks, are considered toxic foods for pets.
+Members of the allium family of plants, including onions, garlic, chives and leeks, are considered toxic foods for dogs.
 If you cook a meal that has chunks of these vegetables in it, do not feed that to your pet.

 Ingestion can damage the oxygen-carrying cells of the body and cause anemia or a low red blood cell count.
 Without an adequate number of red blood cells, the body will not be able to function normally, resulting in lethargy (lack of energy), pale gums (lift up your dog’s lip and take a look), elevated heart rate and breathing rate (the body is causing the heart and lungs to move faster to get more oxygen into the body), throwing up, and reduced appetite.
 If the toxicity is severe, your pet will need hospitalization and possibly a blood transfusion.
 If your pet has consumed one of these vegetables, bring them to a veterinary hospital right away for decontamination.